Lasiorhine/esolang-museum/README.md

 * Each crime-and-punishment function will take in the stack and two pointers.
 The first pointer will be to a given position within the stack, and the second will track the top of the stack.

+* Because I want to give folks the maximum amount of freedom to make up interstitial legalese, the vast majority of errors that this code generates will simply be caught and ignored.
+So, for instance, if you make up a loop that ends with "with intent or knowledge" instead of "with knowledge or intent" the program will just ignore your entire looping attempt, instead of throwing a visible error.